 The joystick is forward of the control binnacle and is in a good position for port side docking.
 In front of the wheel is a welcome air condition vent and a 12” navigation screen.
-To the left is a sliding window which helps with docking and fresh air.
+To the left is a sliding window that helps with docking and fresh air.

 Anchoring.
 To the right of the median strip is a second Muir anchor control and chain counter.

-Forward of the helm console is a dark colored dash to reduce glare on the windshield just as we find in an automobile.
-There is a defogging vent and the three pantograph windshield wipers with freshwater washers.
+Forward of the helm console is a dark-colored dash to reduce glare on the windshield just as we find in an automobile.
+There is a defogging vent and three pantograph windshield wipers with freshwater washers.

 Overhead Height at Helm?
 This is an important measurement because many European designed and built boats this size do not have full standing headroom at the helm and the operator must be sitting at all times.
 Most boaters we know prefer to alternate between sitting and standing or at least leaning, at the helm – and not be locked into sitting all of the time.

 We measured 5’10 ½” from the helm deck to the overhead, which means most people driving the Riviera 395 SUV can stand at the helm – or lean on the bolster – and see out the windshield.
 The forward overhead brow comes down 6” (15.24 cm), which means that height-of-eye is 5’4” (1.63 m).